Chronic Disease Management

 SEMPHN aims to maximise the health and wellbeing of our community.
 We work with service providers to increase the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes; and improve coordination of care to ensure patients receive the right care in the right place at the right time.

-SEMPHN also offers tools to support chronic disease management.
+SEMPHN also offers tools and capacity building support for chronic disease management across the catchment.

 What is chronic disease management?

-Chronic disease is a long-lasting health condition or illness that can be controlled but not cured.
-Chronic disease often has significant, negative impacts on the lives of individuals and their families.
+Chronic disease is an ongoing health condition or illness with persistent effects that can be controlled but not cured.
+Chronic disease often has a significant, negative impact on the lives of individuals and their families.